If you are experiencing battery drain issues with your iPhone after updating to iOS 15, check out some possible fixes below.

 - This process is only applicable if your iPhone is connected to the internet and has enough battery life to complete the update installation.
 To avoid possible power interruptions during the update, plug your iPhone to a power outlet and charge it while updating.

 Another update that you should keep in mind to implement is the periodic firmware update or iOS update released by Apple.
 These updates not only deliver new features but also includes some dedicated patches to get rid of widespread system errors and resolve existing glitches plaguing iOS devices.
-If the iOS 14 battery problems on your iPhone are caused by some system bugs or malicious software, simply install the latest version of iOS 14.
+If the iOS 15 battery drain problem on your iPhone is caused by some system bugs or malicious software, simply install the latest version of iOS 14.
 Please follow these steps:

 You will see a notification that contains system details and requirements if a new iOS version is available.
 Before downloading the update, be sure to read and review the release notes.
 Also, make sure to back up your iPhone data for safekeeping.

 After the update is completely installed, reboot your iPhone to ensure that all new system changes and bug fixes are properly implemented.

 Solution #4: Remove suspicious bad apps to fix battery draining issue in iOS 15

 If your iPhone’s battery started to drain fast after installing an app or content, there’s a high chance that the recently installed ap is the offender.
 You can rule this out by deleting the suspicious app from your device and see if that solves your iOS 15 battery drain issue.
 Just follow these steps to delete the app from your iPhone:

 If the battery drain issue stops after deleting the app, then you’ve successfully eliminated the main culprit and thus, the problem is fixed.
 Otherwise, try the advanced solutions below.

 Solution #5: Reset all settings on your iPhone.